-The goal is simple: to spot the game before it spots you.
+The goal: see the game before it sees you.

 -